 Dixie Highway Map (Sault Ste.
 Marie, MI to Miami, FL)

 The original Dixie Highway Association existed from 1915 – 1927 (though it technically never disbanded).
 For all intents and purposes, the Dixie Highway and other named routes were replaced by the U.S. Highway System which came into being in November of 1926.
-The focus of these maps is primarily on the Dixie Highway during that time period.
+The focus of this map is primarily on the Dixie Highway during the time period.
 Visit the Dixie Highway History Facebook page for lots of good historical information.

 National Old Trails Road Map (New York City, NY to Los Angeles, CA)